 Once you get your beading supplies organized, you'll be able to spend less time looking for what you want and more time designing jewelry.
 And that's a pretty powerful motivation to get your beads and jewelry making materials organized!

-ArtBin Prism Clear, Transparent Storage Boxes
+ArtBin Prism Clear Storage Boxes

 I love the Artbin Prism line of compact storage boxes for organizing small beads and jewelry findings.
 These hard polystyrene boxes come in different configurations that you can mix and match according to what you need to store.
 They have flat tops and bottoms so you can stack them easily on a shelf, table or workbench.
 Best of all, they're crystal clear, so it's easy to see exactly what's in each box even when it's closed.
 The only drawback to this line is that the containers don't have any type of latch and they open fairly easily, so if you want to carry them around I recommend slipping a wide elastic band around each box (or stack of two boxes).

-Of the smaller size boxes, my current favorite is the ArtBin Prism 918AB 18-compartment box.
-It's extremely handy for organizing and storing jewelry findings, small beads, flatback rhinestones, hot-fix Swarovski crystals, chatons, etc. The individual compartments are a little less than one and a half inches square.
+Of the smaller size options, my favorite is the ArtBin Prism 918AB 18-compartment see-through boxes (8 7/8" x 4 7/8" x 1 3/8").
+They are extremely handy for organizing and storing jewelry findings, small beads, flatback rhinestones, hot-fix Swarovski crystals, chatons, etc. The individual compartments are a little less than one and a half inches square.
 (Note that the four corner compartments of all the models in this line are slightly smaller because of the rounded corners.)

 Portable and Stackable Organizer Boxes with Carry Bags